getFairAI/decentralised-inference/documents/whitepaper.md

 </p>

 <p align="justify">
-To respond to the above demand, we present in this paper Fair Protocol, the Marketplace that aims to decentralize an AI model inference using Arweave and Bundlr.
+To respond to the above demand, we present in this paper Fair Protocol, the Marketplace that aims to decentralise an AI model inference using Arweave and Bundlr.
 Arweave is a blockchain-based decentralised platform that seeks to provide permanent and low-cost data storage solutions.
 Bundlr, on the other hand, is a layer 2 solution built on top of the Arweave blockchain that aims to provide a faster, more efficient, and cost-effective way to store and share content on the Arweave network.
 </p>

 <p align="justify">